 After a 4 hour drive from Philadelphia, PA our first stop was at mighty Taughannock Falls.

 After entering the Finger Lakes region, the brief drive overlooking Cayuga lake brought us to the falls taller than the Niagara Falls.

-There are two ways to enthrall the charm of Taughannock falls – by viewing its beauty from the Overlook point or by experiencing its might by hiking the easy Gorge trail to the bottom of the falls.
+There are multiple ways to enthrall the charm of Taughannock falls – by viewing its beauty from the Overlook point, hiking the trails up to the gorge or by experiencing its might by hiking the easy Gorge trail to the bottom of the falls.
 We chose the latter.